wiedymi/mediabunny/docs/guide/media-sources.md

 ### Subjective qualities

-Mediakit provides five subjective quality options as an alternative to manually providing a bitrate.
+Mediabunny provides five subjective quality options as an alternative to manually providing a bitrate.
 From a subjective quality, a bitrate will be calculated internally based on the codec and track information (width, height, sample rate, ...).

 ```ts
 import {